 Special Dietary Foods For Illnesses And Diseases

 It’s a sad fact of life that as we get older, we inevitably get an illness of some kind.
 People over 40 are significantly more likely to have high blood pressure, high cholesterol or diabetes, for example.
-It’s the same with cats.
+It’s the same with cats—which is why they need elderly cat food.
 Your senior cat will probably at some point contract a condition which requires a dietary change.
 That’s not a problem to provide for, though.
 The companies who make food for older cats are aware of the challenges that older cats face, and they provide for them.

 As a rough guide, cats with diabetes or related complaints usually benefit from foods that are high in fibre.
 Cats with bowel disease or cats with colitis usually need highly digestible proteins, carbohydrates and fat.
 Cats with heart disease need more taurine and less sodium.
 Food for cats with no teeth is always wet, and usually especially soft.
 That means a diet of canned food only.